 There are four short answer assignments in this course.
-Each assignment will ask you a series of questions covering important topics in the readings.
+Each assignment will ask you to answer a series of questions covering important material from the textbook and lectures.
 It is important that you accurately answer all parts of the questions and cite the textbook (or another reputable source) to support your answers.
 All short answer assignments will be submitted through Blackboard.
-Late short answer assignments will be accepted, but there is a 10-point deduction for every day that it is late.
+Late short answer assignments will be accepted, but there is a late penalty.